 The Cup Song or the gym?

-Here is an email from one of the participants who has made steady progress (ups and downs) over the last couple of months.
+Here is an email from one of the participants who has made steady progress over the year after Omega.
 He had been experiencing quite severe back and leg pain for about five years:

 Ah, the victim role, that is me seemingly all the time.
 All of David Burn’s (author of “Feeling Good”) cognitive distortions are helpful to recognize in myself, but victimhood is the reminder most useful for me.
 I fall into it so easily!

 I had a bad evening with the lower back several days ago.
 Instead of my usual hour+ strengthening and stretching routine, I practiced The Cup Song for 45 minutes, and most of the tension in my back went away.
 I’m starting to synch the lyrics with the percussion!
 I’ll need to go back to Omega for The Natural Singer In You to work on my tone and pitch!

 At no point during my career would I have ever anticipated play being a major healing modality.